jorditorresBCN/Assignments-2017/Lab8.md

 ```

-In the `logstash-5.4.1` directory we need to create the configuration file `twitter.conf` (included in this github) that onfigure Logstash to listen on port 5044 for incoming Beats connections and to index into Elasticsearch as:
+In the `logstash-5.4.1` directory, it can be `/usr/share/logstash` if you installed Logstash from a .deb package in linux, we need to create the configuration file `twitter.conf` (included in this github) that onfigure Logstash to listen on port 5044 for incoming Beats connections and to index into Elasticsearch as:

 ```
 input {